 The different damages that will call upon the insurer’s guarantees are as follows:

-- Damage caused to the insured bees in case of asphyxiation by smoke, especially during smoking operations, as long as a fire has not started.
+- Damage is caused to the insured bees in case of asphyxiation by smoke, especially during smoking operations, as long as a fire has not started.

 - Deterioration caused to the hives or their contents by animals.